dima-brook/w3f_application/elrond_bridge.md

 Challenges faced by reputation systems to be mitigated:

 a.The following attacks can be mitigated by a centralized assessment.</br></br>
-**Sybil Attack** - when an attacker creates multiple identities to gain an unfair advantage over honest users who own a single identity.</br>
+**Sybil Attack** is when an attacker creates multiple identities to gain an unfair advantage over honest users who own a single identity.</br>
-**Self-Promotion, Ballot Stuffing** - a user with multiple identities or a group of users promote themselves by assigning themselves additional positive feedback after every interaction.</br>
+**Self-Promotion, Ballot Stuffing** happens when a user with multiple identities or a group of users promote themselves by assigning themselves additional positive feedback after every interaction.</br>
-**Slandering, Bad-Mouthing** - is the act of sabotaging an honest user's reputation by assigning unfairly low feedback to ruin a competitor's reputation.
+**Slandering, Bad-Mouthing** is the act of sabotaging an honest user's reputation by assigning unfairly low feedback to ruin a competitor's reputation.
 Centralized reputation assessment is not vulnerable to such attacks.</br>
-**Random Ratings** - is when an attacker submits randomly generated feedback instead of providing an accurate evaluation of the peer's behavior.</br>
+**Random Ratings** is when an attacker submits randomly generated feedback instead of providing an accurate evaluation of the peer's behavior.</br>
-**Free Riding** - is when a user does not provide any feedback taking advantage of the system without providing any contribution.</br>
+**Free Riding** is a situation when a user does not provide any feedback taking advantage of the system without providing any contribution.</br>
 </br>
 b.
 The following types of attack can be mitigated by viewing every new user as untrustworthy.
 A positive reputation must be built by consistent benevolent behavior over a long period of time.</br></br>
-**Whitewashing** - is when a user with a negative reputation quits the system and returns with a new identity and fresh reputation.</br>
+**Whitewashing** is when a user with a negative reputation quits the system and returns with a new identity and fresh reputation.</br>
-**Oscillation** - is when a user quickly builds a good reputation in several low-value transactions and then reverses its good behavior to malicious taking advantage of the mislead counterparts.</br>
+**Oscillation** is when a user quickly builds a good reputation in several low-value transactions and then reverses its good behavior to malicious taking advantage of the mislead counterparts.</br>

 #### 3. “Elrond-Minter” smart contract written in Rust deployable on Elrond blockchain.